postlight/lorem-ipsum-generator-generator/README.md

 ```

 The generator will create a folder for your project, install the necessary node
 packages, and kick off `netlify-cli` to deploy it to the web.
-The first time you use the
+The first time you
-generator, you'll be asked to authorize it to connect to your Netlify account.
+use the generator, you'll be asked to authorize it to connect to your Netlify
+account.

-If you're not connecting it to an existing Netlify site, feel free to accept all
+If you're not connecting it to an existing Netlify site, choose `Create &
+configure a new site`, and feel free to accept the defaults for the rest of the
-the defaults (everything can be changed later in Netlify's site settings pages).
+propmpts (everything can be changed later in Netlify's site settings pages).

 Once the deploy succeeds, your new lorem ipsum generator will open in your
 default browser.
 Enjoy!